XcalableMP/manual/en/nodes.rst

 Likewise, p(1,1), p(1,2), p(1,3) and p(1,4) will be col(1) in each context.

 .. note::
-   The syntactic meaning of asterisk symbols in the node set references are different when declaring a node set  and regular expressions in on claueses.
+   The syntactic meaning of asterisk symbols in the node set references are different when declaring a node set  and regular expressions in on clauses.